tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/TrafficSimulation/Instruction/index.md

 ![Traffic Intersection](./traffic_intersection.png)

-Please configure `TrafficIntersection` component sas the following:
+Please configure `TrafficIntersection` components as the following:

 1. Add a `GameObject` as a child object of the `TrafficIntersections`
-    1. the `GameObject` should be named `TrafficIntersection.x`
+    1. The `GameObject` should be named `TrafficIntersection.x`
-    2. the `Transform` of `GameObject` should be set on target intersection
+    2. The `Transform` of `GameObject` should be set on target intersection
 2. Attach a `TrafficIntersection` component to the `GameObject`
 3. Set `TrafficLightGroups` to object attached `LaneletTrafficLight` component replaced on target intersection
-    1. traffic lights which should light same sequences should be set on same `TrafficLightGroups`
+    1. Traffic lights which should light same sequences should be set on same `TrafficLightGroups`
 4. (optional) Modify the signal control pattern in `Lighting Sequences`

 ## TrafficSimulator setting